 Tickets can be purchased prior to March 5th for $45 each.
 Starting March 6th this will increase to $50.
 Tickets can be purchased at the door for $55.
 Proceeds of this event will go to the Cutters Outreach Program.
 The Outreach Program is a free soccer program that currently serves over 300 children ages 6-18.
 Outreach serves children enrolled in summer and after school programs through all three locations of the Boys and Girls Clubs of Monroe County, Big Brothers Big Sisters, the Monroe County Community School Corporation School Age Care Program, and programs offered through area churches and smaller groups.
 Outreach also serves children who participate in the Cutters TOPSoccer Program.
 TOPSoccer provides young athletes with special needs the opportunity learn and play the game, but more importantly enables them to become valued and successful members of the soccer community.
 Our goal is to raise a minimum of $4,500.00 through this event.

-The event will include gaming such as black jack, craps, poker, etc. Everyone who purchases a ticket to the event will be given ”funny money” in the form of casino chips.
+The event will include gaming such as black jack, craps, and roulette.
+Everyone who purchases a ticket to the event will be given ”funny money” in the form of casino chips.
 Additional chips can be purchased if you run out.
 At the end of the night you will be able to exchange your chips for raffle tickets.
 We will have many prizes available that you will have an opportunity to win through the raffle.
-More information regarding the prizes will be announced soon.
-There will be hors d’oeuvres available for all attendees, as well as water and soda.
+There will be food provided for all attendees, as well as water and soda.
 There will be a cash bar for beer and wine.

 This event is open to the general public, so we hope you will consider inviting friends, neighbors and family members who may not be directly involved with Cutters.
 In order to make this event a success, there is a significant need for volunteer support.
 To see all the volunteer opportunities and to signup, please click on the link below:

 - Weekend Package in French Lick (value of $1224)